Have questions? We're here.

 Difficulty: Moderate

 Urbina Bay is located along the west coast of Isabela, between Elizabeth Bay and Tagus Cove.
 It is close to the base of the Alcedo Volcano.
-The coastline has undergone a major uplift in 1954, which caused the shore to expand three quarters of a mile out.
-Here you will be able to find corals, shells, and many other calcareous organisms exposed above water.
+The coastline underwent a significant uplift in 1954, which caused the shore to expand three-quarters of a mile.
+Corals, shells, and many other calcareous organisms are exposed to water.
 Urbina Bay is home to large and colorful land iguanas and giant tortoises of the Alcedo Volcano population.
-A lot of Darwin finches can be seen as well.
+A lot of Darwin finches can also be seen.

 Activities: Hiking and Snorkeling